DoComplement/Roblox/Scripts/README.md

   - may break some (hopefully) inconsequential in-game functions while actively spying
   - (To do) Implement a function input & corresponding output hook for found functions in the table
   - Other stuff
+### To do
+- Add spy methods for all metamethods for a metatable with easy configuration
+  - make the spy into a gui cuz yolo

   ![loverboy](https://github.com/DoComplement/Images/blob/fd316b4c24280d1a1a3aab909c0d891e5563e81f/foxy.png)